Françoise Rosay: Life and career

 Rosay was born Françoise Bandy de Nalèche in Paris, the illegitimate daughter of Marie-Thérèse Chauvin, an actress known as Sylviac.
 She originally planned to become an opera singer, and in 1917, won a prize at the Paris Conservatoire and made her debut at the Palais Garnier in the title role of Salammbô by Ernest Reyer.
 She also sang in Castor et Pollux by Rameau and Thaïs by Massenet.

 Her first recorded film was Falstaff in 1911, and she began to work in Hollywood from 1929 onwards.
 In 1917, she married the director Jacques Feyder, with whom she remained until his death in 1948, having three sons.
 She appeared in several films under her husband's direction, including Le Grand Jeu (1933), Pension Mimosas (1934), La Kermesse héroïque (Carnival in Flanders) (1935) and Les Gens du voyage (1937).
-Rosay spent the duration of World War II in England and Switzerland, where she taught acting classes at the Conservatoire de Genève.
+After the invasion of France in 1940, Rosay, not wanting to work for the Nazis or the collaborationist Vichy regime (like a small number of French actors and actresses, such as Jean Gabin, Michèle Morgan and Louis Jourdan), with Jacques Feyder left France and went to Switzerland where she starred in the film Une Femme disparaît (1941).
+Rosay spent the duration of World War II in Switzerland, where she taught acting classes at the Conservatoire de Genève, and England, where she broadcast resistance messages for the B.B.C.
 She still appeared in films during this time, notably the British Halfway House (1944) as the refugee French wife of a British sea captain.